- Family and Parenting

 1. Touching the puppy brings about a sense of what puppies are all about, and also the ability to feel the textures of the hair, and also experience what it feels like when a puppy actually tries to gnaw your toe.

-2. Since puppies are not quiet, but make little noises, then you can call attention to the sounds a puppy makes.
+2. Since puppies are not quiet, and they make little noises, then you can call attention to the sounds a puppy makes.
 How do you know he is happy, angry or unhappy and wants something?

 3. When we write a story with pictures, then you can visually see the words and the pictures.
 Some sense of learning should take place with a visual learner.